purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 Some areas it is applied include labeling data, fraud detection, and machine translation.

+## Question 15

+**What is ensemble learning?**

+Ensemble learning is a method that merges multiple machine learning models to create various powerful models.
+The aim is to provide better performance by combining models rather than sticking to a single model.

 ## 🌟 Question 16

 **What is the Bayesian Network?**